claytonrcarter/vuex-resource-modules/README.md

                         commit('setSelectedIds', response.data.widgets.map(p => parseInt(p.id)), { root: true })
                         return response
                     })

     },

 }

-var module = { actions }
+var moduleConfig = { actions }

-export default new VuexResourceModule('widgets', module)
+export default new VuexResourceModule('widgets', moduleConfig)
 ```

 ## Caveats
 This is still very much a work in progress and should be used at your own risk.
 In particular, there is is still some inconsistency with some of the action
 conventions (specifically, `update` and `updateMany`) that may be subject to change.

 ## TODO
-* the "Another Example" needs to illustrate more config options
+* the "Example with Custom Actions" needs to illustrate more config options
 * consider adding normalizers, for processing responses before they're handed to the `.then()` callbacks
+* would love some way to do a debug dump of all actions, routes, methods, etc defined, perhaps via getter? (`store.resource.getters['printActions']`?)